-The Chorus Group has a defined benefit obligation relating to one pension scheme.
-Note 21 sets out the detail for this scheme and the assumptions made to assess the net scheme benefit as at the reporting date.
+The company has a defined benefit obligation relating to one pension scheme.
+Note 13 sets out the detail for this scheme and the assumptions made to assess the net scheme benefit as at the reporting date.
 The Chorus Group engages qualified actuaries to advise on an appropriate discount rate.
-A decrease in the discount rate used of 0.1% is estimated to reduce scheme total deficits by £0.7m.
+A decrease in the discount rate used of 0.1% is estimated to reduce scheme total deficits by £0.6m.